smithm4949/11-Express-Notetaker-Challenge/README.md

 ## Authors and acknowledgment

 This homework assignment was completed and developed by Myles Smith.
-Start code wsa provided by GWU/Trilogy Ed.
+Starter code was provided by GWU/Trilogy Ed.

 ## Project status